Solaris-11/Group7_Game/README.md

 Through these files, we can have faster compilation speed, while reducing resource consumption and improving code maintainability.

-Corresponding coding element: Program codes in multiple files (recall separate compilation)
+**Corresponding coding element**: Program codes in multiple files

 ******************************************

-Compilation and execution instructions
+**Compilation and execution instructions**

-This serves like a "Quick start" of your game.
-The teaching team will follow your instructions to compile and run your game
+In order to start playing the game, you can follow the steps below

+1. **File Transfer**: Transfer files from the local computer to the virtual machine.

+2. **Log in to the virtual machine**: You can use the SSH client to log in to the Linux system of the virtual machine.

+3. **Compile and run the C++ file**: On the Linux system in the virtual machine, use the appropriate compiler and commands to compile and run the C++ file.
+You can run the following command to compile:

+      ```
+      g++ -std=c++11 main.cpp -o main
+      ```
+      This will generate an executable named `main`.

+Run the generated executable file by entering
+      ```
+      ./main
+      ```

+After that, you can start the game.